jmwerner/TXT2PYNB/README.md

     python /path/to/txt2pynb.py /path/to/example_script_with_space_delimiting.py 1

 The markdown blocks must be in block comment format such as '''markdown'''  (or """markdown""" for Julia) in order to be correctly parsed.
-Also, markdown blocks can be squished on top of code blocks to allow for a markdown and code block in one double space-delimited block.
+Also, markdown blocks can be squished on top of code blocks to allow for a markdown and code block in one double space-delimited block, as seen in Example_2 in the `Examples` folder.

 To Do